OpenSC/libp11/README.md

 ## Using p11tool and OpenSSL from the command line

-This section demonstrates how to use command line tools to create a self signed certificate for "Andreas Jellinghaus".
+This section demonstrates how to use the command line to create a self signed certificate for "Andreas Jellinghaus".
 The key of the certificate will be generated in the token and will not exportable.